PeterDrake/drakepedia/data_structures/stacks.md

 ## Questions
 1. :star: In the array-based implementation, does `size` indicate the index of the current top item or the index of the next item to be pushed?
+1. :star: What is the amortized running time of all three stack operations in both array-based and linked implementations?
 1. :star::star: Here is a linked stack:

     ![s is a linked stack containing, from top to bottom, 5, 2, 7](linked_stack_example.svg)